SEATTLE — Have you been scammed while purchasing event tickets? If the answer is yes, Seattle police want to hear from you.

 You may recall his face, because he appeared on Washington’s Most Wanted back in June; he was suspected of burglarizing the Wedgwood Broiler Restaurant while wearing a catcher’s mask.

 Police say he also broke into the Neptune Theatre in the University District and stole the ticket stock paper used to make the bogus tickets.
+King County Prosecutors have charged Elkey with Burglary in the Second Degree and Possessing Stolen Property in the Third Degree.

 The Seattle Theatre Group says they spotted six of the fake tickets on opening night of Hamilton.